AdamSobieski/Narratology/Content/Concepts.md

 </part>
 ```

+Interestingly, while template processing is often used with HTML (`application/xhtml+xml`), it could also be used with knowledge graphs (`text/turtle`).
+In these regards, one can see also: [OTTR](https://www.ottr.xyz/).

 ## Research Questions

 1. How can artificial-intelligence systems, e.g., large language models, be of use for creating and explicating concept definitions?